 Depending on the situation, you have a few options if your video has a manual claim:

-- Replace the song (audio claims only): If the music in your video is claimed, you may be able to replace your audio track with free-to-use music from the YouTube Audio Library.
-Learn how to replace a song.
+- Replace song: If the audio in your video is claimed, you may be able to replace your audio track with other audio from the YouTube Audio Library.